 While it’s also a fact that consumers spend $13 billion for Father’s day (which is 38% less than Mother’s day) it’s good to know that this figure will now go to purchases that dad really loves, at least after getting to know the facts above.
 It’s time to graduate from giving socks, mugs, a gym membership or another magazine subscription.
 Give yourself time to explore and find out what will really make dad happy this Father’s day.
 Let him enjoy his own drone, a new fitness tracker, the latest smartphone or smartwatch and the VR goggles he’s been longing to have.
 Dad will surely be happy with your gift.
 But he will definitely be happier with the thought that you remembered him on Father’s day.

 Father's Day is a few months away, so it's time to start looking for Father's Day gifts!
-Make your Father's Day gift giving count, this list of gift ideas below has a great gift for every type of dad.
+Make your Father's Day gift giving count, this list of gift ideas below has something for every type of dad.